underground-software/singularity/README.md

  - In order to verify that singularity is behaving correctly, you should run the test suite.

- - You will need to install some host packages needed by the testing script: flake8, shellcheck, jq, and curl.
+ - You will need to install some host packages needed by the testing script: pytest, flake8, shellcheck, jq.
-On Fedora these packages can be obtained by running `sudo dnf install -y python3-flake8 shellcheck jq curl`.
+On Fedora these packages can be obtained by running `sudo dnf install -y python-flake8 python-pytest python-requests-unixsocket shellcheck jq which`.

- - Now you can run `./test.sh`.
+ - Now you can run `pytest`.
 If you followed the directions, the tests should pass.

- - Note that recent versions of Fedora ship with `curl-minimal` rather than `curl`, and that the former does not support pop3s.
-If, when running the tests, you encounter an error like `"pop3s: protocol not supported"` you can first try `dnf swap libcurl-minimal libcurl`-- failing that, you may need to run `dnf download libcurl.$(uname -m) && sudo dnf install --allowerasing ./libcurl*.rpm && rm libcurl*.rpm`.

  - You will not be able to access the services using a normal web browser or email client without one more step as the services listening on unix sockets instead of TCP ports.